Dajin-01/Advanced-Software-Engineering/iteration_1.md

    Description:
    As a gym customer, I want to book gym sessions online so that I can reserve my preferred time slot, avoid overcrowding, and plan my day without visiting or calling the gym.

-3. Title: Track Gym Usage Statistics
+3. Title: Get Basic Workout Recommendation
    Priority: Low

-   Estimate: 3 days
+   Estimate: 2 days

-   Description:
-   As an administrator, I want to view statistics on daily and weekly gym usage, such as the number of check-ins per time slot or per user, so that I can identify busy periods, monitor    attendance trends, and make data-driven decisions for staffing or facility improvements.
+   Description: As a gym user, I want to receive a simple workout plan based on my selected goal (e.g. weight loss or muscle gain), so that I can follow a basic routine without needing    expert help.